Cuurjol/clothes_helper/README.md

 ## Demo

-You can watch a demo version of the game at the [link](https://asciinema.org/a/AVpXEPWPCPPYayw3E5UjUaF8Z).
+You can watch a demo version of the application at the [link](https://asciinema.org/a/AVpXEPWPCPPYayw3E5UjUaF8Z).

 ## Author